 Are meals and/or snacks provided?

-During our current school year (2021-2022), breakfast and lunch is free and provided by Mad River schools.
+Breakfast and lunch are provided by Mad River School District.
+Breakfast is free for all students.
+A hot lunch is offered each day for a nominal fee.
 The meals are well-balanced and all food groups are represented.
-Teachers supply afternoon snack each day.
+Teachers supply an afternoon snack each day.

 Does my child need to be potty-trained?